 Below is a list of Arduino IoT Cloud features.

-To use the Arduino IoT Cloud, we need a cloud compatible board.
+To use the Arduino IoT Cloud, a cloud compatible board is required.
 You can choose between using an official Arduino board, or a board based on the ESP32 / ESP8266 microcontroller.
-The Arduino IoT Cloud currently supports connection via Wi-Fi, LoRaWAN (via The Things Network) and mobile networks.
+The Arduino IoT Cloud currently supports connection via Wi-Fi, LoRaWAN® (via The Things Network) and mobile networks.

 All cloud-compatible Arduino boards come with a hardware secure element (such as the ECC508 cryptochip), where you can store your security keys.